 - Place the sliced cucumbers in a colander and sprinkle them with the salt.
 Let it stand for 5 or 10 minutes, stirring occasionally.

-- While the cucumbers are draining, whisk together the vinegar, chives, garlic, mustard, and pepper.
+- While the cucumbers are draining, whisk together the vinegar, chives, garlic, mustard, black pepper, and red pepper flakes.

 - Place the cucumbers in a large bowl along with the scallions and beans.
 Pour on the dressing and toss to coat.
 Gently fold in the parsley.